pdolecki/pdolecki/README.md

 👦 About me:

     Hi!
 My name is Patrick, and I study Software Engineering.
-    I work as an IT Specjalist, but keep learning to become WEB developer - that's the field that I'm fascinated about.
+    I work as an IT Specjalist, but I'm continiously learning to become WEB developer - I really enjoy working with WEB applications, desiging and building components, working on UX and UI, adding backed, functionalities, business logic, testing with different tools...
+    I just love everything connected in some way to WEB development 😍.

 🎯 Goals in 2022: